-The ERP implementing agencies will continue to refine the Conservation Strategy for the Delta and Suisun Planning Area over the next 6 to 12 months based on ongoing research and new information that becomes available, and with further evaluation of specific restoration actions.
+The ERP implementing agencies will continue to refine the Conservation Strategy for the Delta and Suisun Planning Area periodically based on ongoing research and new information that becomes available, and with further evaluation of specific restoration actions.
 Comparable conservation strategies for other EMZs will be developed for the entire ERP focus area (Figure 1).
 It is anticipated that this Conservation Strategy, as well as strategies developed for other EMZs in the ERP focus area, would be revisited and revised in accordance with new information, monitoring data, and updated conceptual models.